DWAplatform/fintech-platform-sdk-android/README.md

 Fintech Platform Android SDK
 =================================================
-Fintech platform is an Android client libraryto work with Fintech Platform.
+Fintech platform is an Android client library to work with Fintech Platform.

 Installation
 -------------------------------------------------